 There is a reason why every lean manufacturing consultant swears by the power of 5S:

 However, we have seen two widespread issues with 5S.

-David Collins, our COO, often says that “a factory might be all messed up but doing good 5S”.
+David Collins, our Founding Partner, often says that “a factory might be all messed up but doing good 5S”.
 How is that possible?

 Well, 5S is a process.
 It is not an end goal.
 And it is a counter-measure to solve issues (for example productivity and maintenance issues) which might be different from one cycle to the next.

 A factory might have done a nice job organizing, making space, and keeping its environment clean.
 But they might realize that the process layout is preventing them from reaching higher productivity.
 So they might “break” the rules they have set, make a big mess, try and refine a new layout, and then stabilize things by setting new rules.

 Yes, the workshop might look like a mess for 3 months.
 And yet this is excellent 5S at work.